RC Circuit Calculator: Time Constant, Charging, Discharging Curves

 Current plot: I(t) = (V_s/R) × e^(−t/τ).
 Starts at maximum I_0 = V_s/R, decays exponentially to zero.
 Current is highest when capacitor is empty (largest voltage difference across R).

 You can extract τ from experimental data without knowing R and C. Find the time when voltage reaches 63.2% of its final value (charging) or drops to 36.8% of its initial value (discharging).
 That time equals τ.
+Alternative method: draw a tangent to the curve at t = 0.
+The tangent intersects the final voltage level at t = τ.
+This works because the initial slope is V_s/τ (charging) or −V_0/τ (discharging).

 From R and C: τ = R × C

 Units: Ω × F = s.
-Example: 10 kΩ × 100 µF = 10,000 × 0.0001 = 1 s
+Example: 10 kΩ × 100 µF = 10,000 × 0.0001 = 1 s.

-From curve: τ = time to reach 63.2% (charging) or 36.8% (discharging)
+From the curve: τ is the time to reach 63.2% (charging) or 36.8% (discharging).

 Problem Setup